He registered third-best figures by an Indian in U19 World Cup history.

 “What I take from Dale Steyn is his aggression.
-I really like it.
 His bowling was so good that no batter could face him easily.
-He was very tough to play against,” Patel said.
-“I go in with the mindset of getting the batter out within three or four deliveries.
+He was very tough to play against.
+I go in with the mindset of getting the batter out within three or four deliveries.
 It’s all about taking early wickets.
-I keep that same mindset and stay calm.”
+I keep that same mindset and stay calm,” Patel said.

 The 18-year-old ran through the USA batting lineup, returning the figures of 5/18 and helping his side bowl them out for a below-par total of 107.
-His figures also marked the third-best bowling performance by an Indian at any edition of the men’s U-19 World Cup, behind Kamal Passi’s 6 for 23 against Zimbabwe in 2012 and Anukul Roy’s 5 for 14 against Papua New Guinea in 2018.
+His figures also marked the third-best bowling performance by an Indian at any edition of the men’s U-19 World Cup, behind Kamal Passi’s six for 23 against Zimbabwe in 2012 and Anukul Roy’s five for 14 against Papua New Guinea in 2018.

 ALSO READ:

-India’s rain-affected chase had some early bumps as they lost captain Ayush Mhatre (19) and Vaibhav Suryavanshi (2) early on.
-But Abhigyan Kundu once again rescued India U19, scoring an unbeaten 42 off 41, alongside Kanishk Chouhan, achieving the DLS target of 96 in just 17.2 overs and six wickets to spare.
+India’s rain-affected chase had some early bumps as they lost captain Ayush Mhatre (19) and Vaibhav Suryavanshi (two) early on.
+But Abhigyan Kundu once again rescued India U19, scoring an unbeaten 42 off 41, alongside Kanishk Chouhan, achieving the DLS target of 96 in 17.2 overs and six wickets to spare.

 | Best bowling by India player at Men’s U19 World Cup | |||

-| PLAYER | FIGURES | Opposition | Edition |
+| [Player | Bowling figures | Opposition | Year |

 | Kamal Passi | 6/23 | v Zimbabwe | 2012 |